united-neux/CAD_to_OpenMC/paper.md

 CAD_to_OpenMC is made to be flexible in terms of the algorithms, backends, used to generate triangularized surfaces.
 The present release supports a range of backends: `{'gmsh','stl','stl2','db'}`.
-In most cases `stl2` performs well.
-It uses a very basic algorithm, with no restriction on triangle aspect ratio, but also produces discretized geometry files of moderate size.
-In practice, the aspect ratio does not pose problem for particle transport but other applications are more sensitive.

-In some cases, the simple algorithm fails to create a watertight model.
+In most cases `stl2` performs well, but sometimes fails to produce a watertight mesh.
 In such cases, we recommend using the `db` backend if available.
-The `gmsh` backend consistently produces a practical model, but often has the problem that it is memory hungry.
-For example, neither the ARE nor the MSRE (see below) models could be run this way on our available hardware (64 GB workstation).
+Further, the `gmsh` backend consistently produces a practical model, but is memory hungry.

 ### Material tags
 <!-- The way material tags are extracted here -->
-If needed, CAD_to_OpenMC can use the CAD-generated part names as material tags.
+CAD_to_OpenMC can use the CAD part names as material tags.
-The default behavior is to use the first part of the part name as a material tag.
-This may be changed by supplying a dictionary, as the tags-argument.
+The default is to use the first part of the part name as a material tag.
+This may be changed by supplying a dictionary as the tags-argument.
 Here, the keys are regular expressions, and the values are the material tags to use.
-Unmatched parts are tagged as vacuum (the default) by may be tagged by extracte part names.
+Unmatched parts are tagged as vacuum (the default) but may be tagged by extracted part names.
-Thu,s a subset of the parts may be retagged.
 The below example shows how to tag all parts with the name `wall` in them with `concrete` and all parts ending with bellows with `steel`.
 ```python